India Aims For The World's Biggest Health Care Overhaul

 In the marble halls of Mumbai's Kokilaben Dhirubhai Ambani Hospital, patients are greeted by chandeliers and floor-to-ceiling French windows.

 There are autism and Alzheimer's clinics, genetic testing, clinical trials of new drugs and private rooms.
-Spinal injuries are treated in a special robotics rehabilitation unit, where parents are hooked up to robots to exercise their limbs.
+Spinal injuries are treated in a special robotics rehabilitation unit, where patients are hooked up to robots to exercise their limbs.

 And visitors can grab a Starbucks latte in the lobby.